WETB

 WETB (790 AM) is a commercial radio station broadcasting a classic hits format as 93.7 Goat FM.
 It is licensed to Johnson City, Tennessee, and serves the Tri-Cities area.
 It is owned by Kenneth C. Hill with studios on Brandonwood Drive in Johnson City.
-On weekends, WETB carries classic episodes of Rick Dees Weekly Top 40 from the 1980s and 90s.
-On Sundays, much of the programming is Christian radio.

 By day, WETB is powered at 5,000 watts non-directional.
 But at night, to prevent interference to other stations on 790 AM, it must greatly reduce power to 72 watts.
 For most of WETB's early history, it was a daytimer, required to go off the air at night.
 The transmitter is on Brandonwood Drive, near the station's studios.
 Programming is also heard on 250-watt FM translator W229DH at 93.7 MHz.